masontaylor7/Alacarte/README.md

 ### Python/Python3

-AlaCarte was built using the most recent backend language I had learned at the time, making it a great experiment.
+AlaCarte was built using the most recent backend language I had learned at the time, making it a rewarding experiment and challenge.
 Its ability to pair with Flask made the query process incredibly smooth and manageable.

 ### Flask